ourcodingclub/ourcodingclub.github.io/_tutorials/modelling.md

 A slightly more complicated model might look like: `skylark.m <- lm(abundance ~ treatment + farm.area, family = poisson, data = skylarks)`.
 Here you are modelling `abundance`, the response variable, as a function of `treatment` (e.g. a categorical variable describing different types of farms) AND of `farm.area` (i.e. the size of each farm where abundance data were collected), which are both your explanatory variables.
 The `family` argument refers to the _distribution_ of the data.
 In this case, `abundance` represents count, zero-inflated data (allows for zero-valued observations), for which a Poisson distribution is suitable (but more on this later).
 The `data` argument refers to the data frame in which all the variables are stored.

 Are your data all nicely formatted and ready for analysis?
-You can check out our <a href="https://ourcodingclub.github.io/2017/01/16/piping.html" target="_blank">Data formatting and manipulation tutorial</a> if tidying up your data is still on your to-do list, but for now we'll provide you with some ready-to-go data to get practising!
+You can check out our [Data formatting and manipulation tutorial](https://ourcodingclub.github.io/2017/01/16/piping.html) if tidying up your data is still on your to-do list, but for now we'll provide you with some ready-to-go data to get practising!

 __Go to <a href = "https://github.com/ourcodingclub/CC-8-Modelling" target="_blank">the repository for this tutorial</a>, click on `Clone\Download`, select `Download ZIP` and then unzip the files to a folder on your computer.
 If you are registered on GitHub, you can also clone the repository to your computer and start a version-controlled project in RStudio.
 For more details on how to start a version-controlled project, please check out our <a href = "https://ourcodingclub.github.io/2017/02/27/git.html" target="_blank"> Intro to Github for version control</a> tutorial.__